fsvm88/faskatech.net/content/guide/raid1-md-setup.md

 ### Step 0: planning
+You will need *mdadm* to go on with the following steps (emerge sys-fs/mdadm).
 Before going for any partitioning, it's wise to use that little extra time you are going to save in the administration of the array to plan the disk space usage.
 Personally, I'd delete the boot partition right away, but it's your safety net in case you want to use an exotic filesystem on the root partition.
 Afterall it's just 200Mb on a n-Tb drive anyway.